Accreditation

 Multispecialty Aesthetic Conference provides an unparalleled amount of educational content

-In support of improving patient care, this activity has been planned and implemented by Medical Education Resources (MER) and Multispecialty Aesthetic Conference.
-MER is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+In support of improving patient care, this activity has been planned and implemented by the International Institute of Continuing Medical Education (iiCME) and Multispecialty Aesthetic Conference. iiCME is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing education for the healthcare team.

-Medical Education Resources designates this live activity for a maximum of 34 AMA PRA Category 1 Credit(s).
+iiCME designates this live activity for a maximum of TBD AMA PRA Category 1 Credit(s).
 Physicians should only claim the credit commensurate with the extent of their participation in the activity.

-This activity is jointly provided by Medical Education Resources and Multispecialty Aesthetic Conference.
+This activity is jointly provided by iiCME and Multispecialty Aesthetic Conference.

 Target Audience

-This activity has been designed to meet the educational needs of those Board Certified or Board Eligible in Plastic Surgery, Facial Plastic Surgery, Dermatology, and Oculoplastic Surgery, and Allied Health Professionals working directly with one of those specialists.
+This activity has been designed to meet the educational needs of those Board Certified or Board Eligible in Plastic Surgery, Facial Plastic Surgery, Dermatology, and Oculoplastic Surgery, and Healthcare Professionals working directly with one of those specialists.

 Learning Outcome